 The 10-minute checklist from WaterSense [PDF] will help you locate potential leaks on your property.
 Our Do-It-Yourself Water Wise Survey will walk you through many of the steps covered in this checklist.

-Request a Practical Plumbing Guide to help you fix leaks in your home vising our online shopping cart.
+Request a Practical Plumbing Guide on our online shopping cart to help you fix leaks in your home.

 In less than 6 minutes, learn how to check your sprinklers for leaks, from the City of Santa Barbara.